Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Polaroid iTT28 20MP digital camera has advanced features that will appeal to seasoned photographers.
 It has a high-quality wide-angle lens that captures group photos and landscapes well.
 It supports up to 20x optical zoom, capturing images and videos from far.
 The camera has digital image stabilization, preventing image distortion due to camera shake.
 A rear 2.8-inch LCD supports proper framing and previewing photos.
 However, this LCD is fixed, so it won’t help with selfies.

 This camera has intuitive buttons and dials for zooming, navigating the OSD menu, and managing the exposure compensation.
 A 20-megapixel image sensor captures crisp frame-worthy photos.
 The camera records Full HD videos at resolutions of up to 1080p.
 With an ISO range of 100-400, this device fights camera gain.
 A built-in flash helps to enhance image brightness.
-This camera has a number of scene modes for easy customization.
+This camera has several scene modes for easy customization.
+To learn more about digital camera mode symbols, check out our info guide.

 Award: BEST FOR CHILDREN